mfornace/lilwil/README.md

 ```
 This is just using the `Pack` type that `lilwil` uses for signature deduction.
 For more advanced functionality try something like `boost::hana`.

+### Speed and performance

+There is some concern in C++ test frameworks that the test asserts and logging be fast, and so this has been a moderate focus in `lilwil`.
+If an assert fires and something must be logged, `lilwil` will invoke the `Handler`, which probably involves Python execution, so this will be slower than a native C++ approach.

+On the other hand, there is no invocation of `Handler`s if logging is unnecessary (for instance, if the assertion is successful and `-s` is not on).
+Only the event counter must be incremented atomically.
+Thus we optimize the fast path pretty well.
+The optional variadic arguments to `ct.require()` are not even processed unless a `Handler` needs to be invoked.

+Furthermore, logged arguments are captured as `Value`, which is pretty fast.
+String formatting is only done, again, if the `Handler` is signaled, which is assumed to not be that often.
+If you really have a speed issue with the copy into `Value`, a suggested approach is to input the address of your argument instead; this will be put into the SBO of `Value`'s `std::any`.
+Then customize `ToString` to print your dereferenced pointer, and assuming you haven't caused a segfault via improper lifetimes, you'll have fast logging for your object!

+I have found that the discussion of speed for these frameworks is sometimes a little overdone, and to be honest I've never noticed any slowdown of my code due to testing--unless, e.g., I'm being lazy and have an assertion fire for every element of a billion-length container.
+But if someone raises any performance issue or improvement, I can look into addressing it.

 ### Global suite implementation and thread safety